How It Works

 Make sure you meet the minimum program requirements.

-- Be employed or have current access to an organizational environment that allows you to apply the concepts and hands-on technical skills learned in the graduate certificate programs
+- Be employed or have current access to an organizational environment that allows you to apply the concepts and hands-on technical skills learned in our graduate programs.

 - If you are currently unemployed or not employed in the field, we may be able to consider waiving this requirement on a case-by-case basis.
 Please send the admissions team an email at firstname.lastname@example.org so we can discuss your situation with you